Nice to meet you.

 • Net profit (gross profit - expenses)

 Again, there is no right or wrong way to measure marketing ROI.
-What’s most important is that the way this KPI is measured the first time is the way that it’s measured in the future.
+What’s most important is that the way this KPI is measured the first time is the way it will be measured in the future.

 If you cannot measure it, you cannot improve it

-Going back to the origin of the meaning of “KPI” may be the single most important factor in choosing the best ones: key performance indicator.
+Returning to the origin of the meaning of “KPI” may be the most important factor in choosing the best ones: key performance indicators.

 Are the metrics you’re choosing to put up on a pedestal the ones that truly belong there?
-If your CEO asks how your team is doing, are the KPIs you’ve chosen the ones that you feel would accurately depict how your team is performing?
+If your CEO asks how your team is doing, are the KPIs you’ve chosen that would accurately depict how your team is performing?

 Honesty and accuracy with your KPIs are what will propel your team forward.
-Leaning on vanity metrics will hold you back.
+Explore KPI software for data-driven results.